Skip links

 • Limited Availability: When new goods first come out, they are often hard to get, which makes people want to buy them even more.

-• Pre-order Options: People place pre-orders, Apple can see how much demand there is and build excitement among customers.
+• Pre-order Options: When people place pre-orders, Apple can see how much demand there is and build excitement among customers.

 • Seasonal Promotions: Apple sometimes has special sales with limited-time deals.